 - Guaranteed application paths:

 - Time qualifier: Individuals who met the event’s age graded qualifying standards or qualify for the event’s American Development Program.

 - Legacy finisher: Individuals who completed the Chicago Marathon five or more times within the last 10 years.
-The 2020 Bank of America Chicago Marathon Virtual Experience will not be applied to the Legacy finisher application path.
+The 2020 Bank of America Chicago Marathon Virtual Experience was not be applied to the Legacy finisher application path.

 - International Tour Group: International runners (non-U.S.) participating in the 2021 event with an official International Tour Group Program partner.
 Tour partners typically offer participants a package that includes the cost of entry, air travel, hotel, etc. and vary between tour operators.

 - March 2021 (date to be announced): Non-Guaranteed Entry Drawing Selection

 Why did 2020 deferred participants and charities have early access to entries for the 2021 Bank of America Chicago Marathon?

 Introducing a tiered application process allows the event to slowly and safely build a participant field for next fall, while also recognizing participants who had previously committed to the event and promoting charity participation in a time where participant support is needed now more than ever.

 Why did the application window for 2020 deferred participants close in December?

 Given their commitment to the event, 2020 Bank of America Chicago Marathon participants who deferred their place and entry fee to a future event had early access to the 2021 application.
 For planning purposes, participants eligible for a 2020 deferred entry will only have access to claim the deferred entry during the limited application window.

-If an eligible individual did not claim their 2020 deferred entry by Tuesday, December 15, they are still able to apply for a guaranteed or non-guaranteed entry during the five-week open application.
+If an eligible individual did not claim their 2020 deferred entry by Tuesday, December 15, they were still able to apply for a guaranteed or non-guaranteed entry during the five-week open application.
 You also remain eligible to claim your 2020 deferred entry for the 2022 or 2023 editions of the Bank of America Chicago Marathon.

 What is the entry fee for the 2021 race?